fadelakin/Raps/EL.md

 hold my fans that cop my cd, rhymes is always listening

-your glow is always glisten cuz we got to be above
+your glow is always glistening cuz we got to be above

 and if you're a little short on rent, i could spot you another dub